 Because of its location, Charlotte is a major tourist hub and is known as a great destination for vacationers.
-But despite the city’s beautiful surroundings and multitude of cultural and economic attractions, many residents struggle with substance abuse and need access to effective addiction treatment.
+But despite the city’s beautiful surroundings and multitude of cultural and economic attractions, many residents struggle with substance use and need access to effective addiction treatment.

 Addiction Treatment In Charlotte, NC